Make a Great First Impression

 Steel doors are generally more secure and durable, and give you more options for decorative glass accents.
 Most dents or minor damage can be repaired easily.
 Steel doors also cost less, depending on options like sidelights and hardware.
 Steel doors normally have an inner wood or steel frame, depending on the grade.
 The cavities can be filled with insulation, and are available with a baked-on polyester finish.

 Fiberglass-Composite doors are very durable and virtually maintenance-free, a good option for environments that are more extreme or humid.
 They can be styled with a wood-grain look, and even be stained.
 Generally they contain wooden framing, into which insulation is injected, and they are surprisingly affordable.

 Once you’ve settled on a material—normally trading off the durability, finish, and security with cost—you’ll have a wide range of style options.
 Panels, accents, colors, textures and more are all options.

 Windows, whether they’re integral to the door or only in the sidelights, give you more light, better visibility from both sides of your doorway, and a more welcoming look to your home.
 They can also give your entranceway the beauty and elegance of a higher-end home.
 The compromise: they make your entry less secure, and less well-insulated.
 Though panes with thicker glass, lead, or brass caning will cost more and can reduce these compromises, you’ll have to make a decision on if (and how much) glass works for you.

 Once you choose your door, you have great options for hardware, locksets, and finishes.

 Choosing the right front door will mean smoother operation, lower maintenance, and savings on your energy bills.
 You’ll also have a beautiful entryway—for a great first impression—for many years to come.

 Ready to start your new door project?
-Check out our Doors page, look through our door and window showroom for inspiration, then ask our staff for more information.
+Check out our Door Department page, look through our door and window showroom for inspiration, then ask our staff for more information.